 Psychology A Level is a fascinating subject which looks to answer the big question 'Why do people behave in the way they do?'
 The mind is a heady cocktail of enzymes, neurons, neurotransmitters, thoughts and signals which dictate how and why we feel, think and behave; but why are we all different?
 Why are some people more prone to stress than others?
 Why do most people fear snakes that others love and collect?
 How can a normal person in WW2 commit atrocities just because they were following orders?
 Psychology looks at questions like these with the use of scientific control and experimentation to try and produce valid answers to some of society's most pertinent questions.

-Grade 5 in any GCSE Science.
+ENTRY CRITERIA Grade 6 in any GCSE Science.

-Unit 1: Social Approach: the influence of individuals, groups and society on behaviour

-Unit 2: Cognitive Approach: the nature of memory and issues such as dementia

-Unit 3: Biological Approach: how the CNS, brain and hormones influences behaviour focused on aggression

-Unit 4: Learning Approach: how we learn through stimulus-response and from role models

-Unit 5: Clinical Psychology: the diagnosis, symptoms and treatments of mental disorders

-Unit 6: Criminal Psychology: influences on people who commit crime and treatments to prevent recidivism

-Unit 7: Perspectives in Psychology: a synoptic topic discussing the many influences on human behaviour

-Within each topic, students will learn about different research methods within psychology.

-Psychology can help towards careers both directly and indirectly.
+COURSE OVERVIEW Unit 1: Social Approach: the influence of individuals, groups and society on behaviour Unit 2: Cognitive Approach: the nature of memory and issues such as dementia Unit 3: Biological Approach: how the CNS, brain and hormones influences behaviour focused on aggression Unit 4: Learning Approach: how we learn through stimulus-response and from role models Unit 5: Clinical Psychology: the diagnosis, symptoms and treatments of mental disorders Unit 6: Criminal Psychology: influences on people who commit crime and treatments to prevent recidivism Unit 7: Perspectives in Psychology: a synoptic topic discussing the many influences on human behaviour Within each topic, students will learn about different research methods within psychology.
+FUTURE PROGRESSION Psychology can help towards careers both directly and indirectly.
 Many graduates go directly into psychological professions such as clinical, criminal, education or occupational psychology.
-They may also use their psychological knowledge in careers such as law. human resources, acting and marketing.
+They may also use their psychological knowledge in careers such as law, human resources, acting and marketing.

 Sociology is the study of society and how people behave in social groups.
 If you enjoy people-watching and asking the question why, then this is the ideal subject.
 A Level Sociology offers you the opportunity to develop the essential knowledge and understanding of central aspects of sociological thought.

+ENTRY CRITERIA

+Grade 5 in GCSE English or in GCSE History.
-Unit 1: Family and Households

-Unit 2: Education; Sociological Methods

-Unit 3: Beliefs in Society

-Unit 4: Crime and Deviance; Theory and Methods

-An A Level in Sociology will allow you to develop and display the skills of essay writing including analysis, interpretation, evaluation, as well as the ability to construct a logical argument supported with a range of evidence.
+COURSE OVERVIEW Unit 1: Family and HouseholdsUnit 2: Education; Sociological MethodsUnit 3: Beliefs in SocietyUnit 4: Crime and Deviance; Theory and Methods FUTURE PROGRESSION An A Level in Sociology will allow you to develop and display the skills of essay writing including analysis, interpretation, evaluation, as well as the ability to construct a logical argument supported with a range of evidence.
 Therefore, Sociology can gain you a place at prestigious universities such as those belonging to the Russell Group.
 An A Level in Sociology can assist entry to a range of humanity and social science courses or indeed any other degree course.

 Spanish A Level covers a variety of topics which will deepen students' knowledge and love of language.
 These topics will include family, cyber society, voluntary work, national heritage, Spanish music, Spanish cinema, social issues and political issues as well as immigration.

+ENTRY CRITERIA

 Grade 6 in GCSE Spanish.